Skip to main content

 Lovingly, Helen

 Correspondent: Helen Maria Chesnutt (1880–1969) was Chesnutt's second child.
-She earned degrees from Smith College and Columbia University, taught Latin (including to Langston Hughes) at Cleveland Central High School for more than four decades, co-authored a Latin textbook, The Road to Latin, and served on the executive committee of the American Philological Association in 1920.
-She was her father's literary executor and first biographer.
+She earned degrees from Smith College and Columbia University, taught Latin (including to Langston Hughes) at Cleveland's Central High School for more than four decades starting in 1904, co-authored a Latin textbook, The Road to Latin, in 1932, and served on the executive committee of the American Philological Association in 1920.
+She became her father's literary executor and first biographer.